Helliaca/SDL2-Game/README.md

 - *boss_Head*: The main bulk of the boss' head.
 - *boss_TailSegment*: The small segments that constitute the boss' tail.
 Each segment has an angular and positional velocity aswell as an angular and positional acceleration.
 At a certain self-positonal-velocity the segments will accelerate towards the vector of said velocity.
 If this velocity is smaller than the given threshhold, the segments will accelerate towards their default position.
 - *boss_TailSegmentConnector*: The red connectors between segments.

+Certain elements are heavily inspired by the Supreme Jeh'Oul bossfight from Wings of Vi ([this one](https://www.youtube.com/watch?v=VD-y3-hH1do)).